-What if I told you that there is one specific way of selling art that many artists are following today this is earning them over $100,000 — each year — from their art?
+What if I told you that there is one specific business strategy that many artists are following today this is earning them over $100,000 — each year — from their art?

-What if I further told you that none of these artists are famous, they are also not widely distributed in art galleries across the world, they are not capturing sales within the interior design nor licensing market, and they do not even sell their art in online gallery websites like Etsy nor Fine Art America?
+What if I further told you that these artists are not famous, they are not widely distributed in art galleries across the world, they are not capturing sales within the interior design nor licensing market, and they do not even sell their art in online gallery websites like Etsy nor Fine Art America?

 I’m guessing you wouldn’t believe it.